Development Procedures Post-Funding

 overseeing the project until project director is hired) is responsible

-for informing the grant accountant of the FRS account numbers
+for informing the grant accountant of the AIS account numbers

 to which all matching funds are assigned. (see b. & c. under